These Sweet Sesame Ginger Meatballs are Asian style turkey meatballs that can be served as an appetizer or on a bed of rice for a complete meal!

 Step 4: Bake in the oven.

-Step 5: Give the little meatballs one last cook in a sauté pan in a sweet salty hoisin soy sauce until it bubble and thickens and coats the meatballs.
+Step 5: Give the little meatballs one last cook in a sauté pan in a sweet salty hoisin soy sauce mixture until it bubble and thickens and coats the meatballs.

 And done!
 Sprinkle with some sesame seeds and fresh chopped green onions and these Sweet Sesame Ginger Meatballs are little bites of sweet, salty, Asian inspired deliciousness.